Official-Indigo-Studios/DynamicFly/README.md

 Conveniently and unobtrusively toggles players' fly in areas where they do and don't have permission.

 ## Configuration
-There is one primary configuration file found in the plugins folder.
-This file contains every configurable option in the plugin including items and language options.
+There is one configuration file found in the plugins folder.
+This file contains options for different plugin checks.

 Configuration files:
 - [config.yml](https://github.com/Official-Indigo-Studios/DynamicFly/blob/master/src/main/resources/config.yml "Config.yml")